aws-solutions-library-samples/guidance-for-dynamic-game-npc-dialogue-on-aws/README.md

 ### Hydrating the vector store

-If you have set the `ENABLE_RAG` parameter to `True` in the `constants.py` file, the following steps will demonstrate how to hydrate the **Amazon OpenSearch Service** vector database for RAG:
+The following steps will demonstrate how to hydrate the **Amazon OpenSearch Service** vector database for RAG:

 1. Use provided copy of [Treasure Island by Robert Louis Stevenson](assets/data/pg120.txt) to test vector store hydration and RAG.
 2. Using the AWS Console, navigate to Amazon S3 service, and select the bucket with the following format, `<WORKLOAD NAME>-prod-<REGION>-<ACCOUNT NUMBER>`.
 For example,  `aida-prod-us-west-2-123456789`.